Logan Browning

 Logan Laurice Browning (born June 9, 1989) is an American actress.
 She is best known for starring as Samantha White in the 2017 Netflix satirical-drama series Dear White People.
-She is also known for playing Sasha in the 2007 film Bratz: The Movie, Brianna Ortiz in Meet the Browns, Jelena Howard on the VH1 series Hit the Floor, and Zora in the PlayStation Network series Powers.
+She is also known for playing Sasha in the 2007 film Bratz: The Movie, Brianna Brown in Meet the Browns, Jelena Howard on the VH1 series Hit the Floor, and Zora in the PlayStation Network series Powers.